SebastianWesolowski/s-utils-llm/.sum/templateCatalog/tools/cleanCustomize.sh-default.md

   local directory="$1"

   if [ -d "$directory" ]; then
-    find "$directory" -type f -delete
-    remove_file "$directory"
+    rm -rf "$directory"
-    echo "Files in the $directory and its subdirectories were deleted." else
+    echo "Directory $directory and all its contents were deleted." else
     echo "The directory $directory does not exist." fi